Election Commission of India: Appointment and term of office

 The appointment and term of the election commissioner is prescribed in the Chief Election Commissioner and Other Election Commissioners (Appointment, Conditions of Service and Term of Office) Act, 2023.
 As per the Section 7 of the act, an election commissioner is appointed by the president of India on the recommendation of a selection committee headed by the prime minister of India and consisting of the leader of the opposition in Lok Sabha and a member of the Union Council of Ministers to be nominated by the Prime Minister.
 They were earlier appointed by the president on the recommendation of the prime minister.
-In March 2023, the Supreme Court of India ruled that the appointments shall be made by a committee consisting of the prime minister, leader of opposition and the chief justice of India and the process would be in place until a new law is enacted with regards to the same.
+In March 2023, the Supreme Court of India ruled that the appointments shall be made by a committee consisting of the prime minister, leader of opposition and the chief justice of India and the process would be in place until a new law is enacted with regard to the same.
 The new law enacted in 2023, replaced the chief justice with a member appointed by the prime minister in the selection committee, thus giving the ruling government a dominant role in the appointment of election commissioners.

 The term of the CEC can be a maximum of six years from the date on which they assume their office.
 However, the CEC retires from office if they attain the age of sixty-five years before the expiry of the term.
 While the CEC can only be removed by office through the process of impeachment requiring two-thirds majority of the Lok Sabha and the Rajya Sabha to be present and voting for the same, election commissioners can be removed by the President on the recommendation of the CEC.